emqx/blog/en/202009/building-modbus-based-iiot-app-with-neuron.md

 ```

--  Configure the address which connect to the EMQ X Broker in the configuration file, with the username and password as authentication.
+-  Configure the address which connect to the EMQX Broker in the configuration file, with the username and password as authentication.

 ```
 cd bin/